ceharvs/transplant2mongo/README.md

 Parameters in the Makefile include:

-* `UNOS_DATA`: The location of the data source, including the 'Delimited Text File' folder.
-By default, this points to synthetic sample data included in the repository.
+* `UNOS_DATA`: The location the 'Delimited Text File' directory.
+By default, this is the sample data directory included in the repository.
-* `CLIENT`: The location of database client, by default this is 'localhost' and should be 'localhost' unless the database will be hosted on a remote server.
-Mongodb must be running at this location.
-* `DB`: The name of the database to be used within Mongodb, by default, this is 'organ_data'.
 * `COMPONENTS`: The UNOS STAR files that you have access to and are in the `UNOS_DATA` directory.
 This is a list of file types (which include `deceased living intestine kidpan liver thoracic`) separated by a single space.
 The default setting for the Makefile uses all possible components.
+* `SERVER`: The location of database client, by default this is 'localhost' and should be 'localhost' unless the database will be hosted on a remote server.
+Mongodb must be running at this location.
+* `DB`: The name of the database to be used within Mongodb, by default, this is 'organ_data'.

 ## Reviewing and Accessing Data

 ### Robo 3T

-Robo 3T (https://robomongo.org/) can be used to browse the Mongo database.
+Robo 3T (https://robomongo.org/) can be used to browse the MongoDB database.
 After installation, select "new connection" and use the defaults.

 ![Robo3T screenshot](Robo3T.png)